sobhan-moosavi/Trajectory_Segmentation/README.md

 # Trajectory Segmentation Algorithm
-This repo contains the code and sample data for trajectory segmentation approach proposed in the following papers:
+This repo contains the code and sample data for trajectory segmentation approach proposed in [1].

 ## References